Getting traffic is easy. Improving your conversions, however – not so easy!

 A lead magnet is basically an ethical bribe.
 It’s what you offer to your leads to persuade them to give you their email address and other contact information.

-You can choose from lots of options when you’re deciding what to give away.
-For instance, Ryan Deiss, founder of Digital Marketer, gave away the social media swipe file below.
+You can choose from lots of options, when you’re deciding what to give away.
+For example, Ryan Deiss, founder of Digital Marketer, gave away the social media swipe file below.
 Within 45 days, he had collected over 28,500 leads.

 Bidsketch, a SaaS proposal building application, uses a unique style to ask for your email address before you start the free trial: